 - Cutting Down Bandwidth Costs

 The bandwidth consumption costs eat into a significant share of the website hosting budget.
-Hence, through website optimization and web caches, CDN can reduce the volume of data transfer from the origin server.
+Hence, through website optimization and web caches, CDN can reduce data transfer volume from the origin server.
 As a result, the costs of content delivery, hosting, and bandwidth are reduced considerably.

 - Enhancing Website Security

 CDN offers DDoS mitigation, updated security certificates, and other website optimizations, which improve website security.
-Due to the distributed nature of CDN, threats are identified and neutralized before they reach the origin server.
+Due to CDN’s distributed nature, threats are identified and neutralized before they reach the origin server.

 - Increasing Content Availability